signetlabdei/ns3-mmwave-antenna/src/spectrum/doc/spectrum.rst

 antenna objects associated to the transmitting and receiving devices, and calls the method GetCurrentBeamformingVector to retrieve the beamforming vectors.
-For each device using the channel, the m_deviceAntennaMap contains the associated antenna object of type ThreeGppAntennaArrayModel.
+For each device using the channel, the m_deviceAntennaMap contains the associated antenna object of type UniformPlanarArray.
 Since the mapping is one-to-one, the model supports a single antenna object for each device.
 The m_deviceAntennaMap has to be initialized by inserting the device-antenna pairs using the method AddDevice.